-The proposed project would result in a modest increase on the demand of ground water supplies, but would remain far below the groundwater recharge rate, and therefore would not interfere with groundwater recharge or lowering of the local groundwater level.
-There are no known offsite wells located within 500 feet of the project well.
-The nearest neighboring well that could be located (Well 4) is 580 feet southwest of Well 1 (O'Connor Environmental, Inc., 2018).
-According to Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.
+The proposed project would result in a modest decrease on the demand of ground water supplies and would remain below the parcel's water allotment, and therefore would not interfere with groundwater recharge or lowering of the local groundwater level.
+According to the WAA, based on review of neighboring property records at Napa County PBES and discussions with PBES staff, potential well interference may occur with the existing wells located on APN(s) 030-290-043, 030-290-044, and 030-050-019.
+Due to the low pumping demand rate and the recovery rate of the subject parcel domestic well, pumping of the domestic winery well is not anticipated to negatively impact the neighboring well and therefore, a well interference analysis is not being performed (Bartelt Engineering, 2020).
+According to Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any substantiated reports of groundwater deficiencies in the area.

-- c.
+c.
 The project would not substantially alter the drainage pattern on site or cause a significant increase in erosion or siltation on or off the project site.
 Improvement plans prepared prior to the issuance of a building permit would ensure that the proposed project does not increase runoff flow rate or volume as a result of project implementation.
 General Plan Policy CON-50 c) requires discretionary projects, including this project, to meet performance standards designed to ensure peak runoff in 2-, 10-, 50-, and 100-year events following development is not greater than predevelopment conditions.
 The preliminary grading and drainage plan has been reviewed by the Engineering Division.
 The proposed project would implement standard stormwater quality treatment controls to treat runoff prior to discharge from the project site.
 The incorporation of these features into the project would ensure that the proposed project would not create substantial sources of polluted runoff.
 In addition, the proposed project does not have any unusual characteristics that create sources of pollution that would degrade water quality.
-Impacts would be less than significant. - d.
+Impacts would be less than significant.

+- d.
 The site lies outside the boundaries of the 100 and 500 year flood hazard boundaries.
 The parcel is not located in an area that is subject to inundation by tsunamis, seiches, or mudflows.
 No impacts would occur. - e.
 The proposed project would not conflict with a water quality control plan or sustainable groundwater management plan because there are no such plans applicable to the subject site.
 No impacts would occur.